frostbone25/TelltaleToolLib/README.md

 This is a library, it is designed to be made into a dynamic library.
 The library is not 100% portable but I have made some endian checks and platform specific definitions which may be useful.
 If you were to compile on a different plaform (ie not windows) you made need to do some tinkering.
 This library is to make telltale modding easier, and to handle all file serialization.

+#### Please note that if you are to rebuild this library or use it without building it beforehand (ie copying src and headers) you should not include Src/Test or Src/TelltaleEditor in your project.
+These folders are for project specific implementations.

 ### Where to start?
 The Library's external exported functions and all type definitions can be found in TelltaleToolLibrary.h.
 I suggest looking here first and reading the docs.
 If you want to get farmiliar with the API (for C++) then there should always be some example code in Test/main.cpp.